Maine Department of Corrections

 - Reported depression rates were significantly higher among corrections officers than in the general population

-- The risk of suicide is 39 percent higher for corrections officers than all other professions combined
+- The risk of suicide is 39% higher for corrections officers than all other professions combined

 Women’s Prison – Windham, Maine